 Twentieth Century Craftsmanship + State of the Art Twenty-First Century Technology

 Recently Nikon has begun working with the 36 MP CMOS Sony sensor.
 The Nikon/Sony hybrid is now being used in their line of professional cameras.
 Historically, one of the many short comings of digital cameras has been the lack of dynamic range which has been a chronic problem until this sensor was developed.
-Film has a dynamic range of 11 stops, digital cameras “pre-Sony” had 8-9 stops on a good day but the new Nikon/Sony sensor now has a dynamic capture range of 15+ shops.
-Also, the new Professional Nikons also have the ability to shoot in 16 bit color, which when used with the new generation of Nikon lenses, including the 14mm-40mm 2.8 wide angle makes it possible to create 300 meg wide angle images that are free of distortion, sharp, rich and truly stunning.
+Film has a dynamic range of 11 stops, digital cameras “pre-Nikon/Sony” had 8-9 stops but the new Nikon/Sony sensor now has a dynamic capture range of 15+ shops.
+Also, the new Professional Nikons also have the ability to shoot in 16 bit color, which when combined with the new generation of Nikon lenses make it possible to create 300 meg wide that are free of distortion, sharp, rich and truly stunning.

 Ansel Adams, the patron saint of all photographers, used an approach called Visualization to create his images.
-He could see the image in his imagination, had the craft skills to create the negative and then knew how to produce the final print in the darkroom so it would match what he had originally imagined.
+He could see the image in his imagination, apply his craft skills to create the negative and then knew how to process the film and print in the darkroom so it would match what he had originally imagined.

-Now it is possible that, with the Experience, the Craft Skills, the Technology and advanced Post Production Skills, a large number of high quality “Visualized” images can be created much more quickly which saves the client money and an offers a real opportunity to cost share where everyone gets what they want.
+Now it is possible that, with the Experience, the Craft Skills, the Technology and advanced Post Production aka Photoshop Skills, a large number of high quality “Visualized” images can be created much more quickly which saves the client money, is easier on the business owner or home owner and an offers an opportunity to cost share where everyone gets what they want.